Ex-Barclays trader tells court Libor rate promise was 'just banter'

 Mathew said he initially lied when U.S. authorities, who kickstarted a global Libor investigation in 2008, quizzed him in 2010 because he was afraid of his boss Johnson and of losing his job.
 He only told the truth when U.S. prosecutors offered him a non-prosecution agreement in 2011, he said.

 The jury was told last week that Johnson, who had been charged alongside the other five defendants, pleaded guilty in 2014.
-The third Libor trial brought by the SFO in London is scheduled to last 12 weeks.
+The third Libor trial brought by the Serious Fraud Office (SFO) in London is scheduled to last 12 weeks.